harmoneer/taman/blog/second.md

 ## 🌻 Closing Thoughts

-Focus Garden has grown from a collection of ideas into a working Pomodoro app with real charts, themes, and plant growth!
+Taman has grown from a collection of ideas into a working Pomodoro app with real charts, themes, and plant growth!
 The emoji plant concept works beautifully — simple, cross-terminal compatible, and genuinely motivating.

 Devlog #1 set the vision; this one shows the execution.
 We're excited to share this with the Rust/TUI community soon.
 If you're building TUIs or productivity tools, we'd love to hear your thoughts!